sandialabs/sceptre-phenix-apps/src/python/phenix_apps/apps/scorch/cc/README.md

 > The validator is only used when `type = exec` and forces `wait = true`.
 The
 > validator script should be written to process STDIN.
 Anything the validator
 > script writes to STDERR will be available to the user if the validation fails.

+## Notes on the `exec` and `background` Type

+When a `cc` command is configured, minimega will send the command to a `miniccc` agent every time it connects or reconnects.
+This means a command may actually be executed more than once (for example, if a VM running the `miniccc` agent is rebooted).
+This is useful when `cc` is used for actions like setting IPs or default routes, but may not be useful for most of the actions executed as part of this component.
+The `once` setting can be used to limit the execution of an exec or background command to only one time (and this is the default for this setting).

 ## Notes on the `send` Type